 In the event of two or more children’s permanent residence being measured equal distance for the final place, children will be selected by age with the oldest being selected first.

-When considering which children should be selected for admission, the Board of Governors will only take into account information which is detailed on, or attached to the application form.
-Parents should therefore ensure that all information pertaining to their child and relevant to the school’s admission criteria is stated on the application form or attached to it.
-Examples of such information include whether the child is the eldest child/has brothers or sisters attending the school.
+When considering which children should be selected for admission, the Board of Governors will only take into account information which is detailed on the application or provided directly to the school.
+Parents/Guardians should therefore ensure that all information pertaining to their child and relevant to the school’s admissions criteria is stated on the application or provided directly to the first preference school.
+Examples of such information include whether the child has brothers/sisters attending the school, or is the eldest child in the family.

 OFFER YOUR CHILD A BETTER FUTURE IN HOLY TRINITY PRIMARY SCHOOL